JoseABernalG/Speedy-ARM4/README.md

 This board has a STM32L4A6ZG with a speed of 80 MHz and implementation of AES cryptoprocessor, and connectivity via a USB-serial port.

 The implementation of Speedy block cipher in C language is ready to be used and can encrypt and decrypt any data block.
-Besides, the input of data via serial is still in developme
+Besides, the input of data via serial is still in development.